celo-org/docs/docs/developer/walkthrough/using-js-keystores.md

 :::

-Depending on your use case, you can either interact directly with the `FileKeystore` (purely for creating and interacting with keystore files, importing or accessing private keys) or else use the `KeystoreWalletWrapper` (combines the keystore functionality with convenient access to the `LocalWallet` for signing tranactions).
+Depending on your use case, you can either interact directly with the `FileKeystore` (purely for creating and interacting with keystore files, importing or accessing private keys) or else use the `KeystoreWalletWrapper` (combines the keystore functionality with convenient access to the `LocalWallet` for signing transactions).

 ### Using the FileKeystore